George IV: Legacy

 George's only legitimate child, Charlotte, had died from post-partum complications in 1817, after delivering a stillborn son.
 George III's second son, Frederick, Duke of York and Albany, had died childless in 1827, so the throne passed to the third son of George III, William, Duke of Clarence, who reigned as William IV.

 George was described as the "First Gentleman of England" on account of his style and manners.
 He was bright, clever, and knowledgeable, but his laziness and gluttony led him to squander much of his talent.
 The Times wrote that he would always prefer "a girl and a bottle to politics and a sermon".

 The Regency period saw a shift in fashion that was largely determined by George.
 After political opponents put a tax on wig powder, he abandoned wearing a powdered wig in favour of natural hair.
 He wore darker colours than had been previously fashionable as they helped to disguise his size, favoured pantaloons and trousers over knee breeches because they were looser, and popularised a high collar with neck cloth because it hid his double chin.
 His visit to Scotland in 1822 led to the revival, if not the creation, of Scottish tartan dress as it is known today.

 During the political crisis caused by Catholic emancipation, the Duke of Wellington said that George was "the worst man he ever fell in with his whole life, the most selfish, the most false, the most ill-natured, the most entirely without one redeeming quality".
 However, his eulogy delivered in the House of Lords called George "the most accomplished man of his age" and praised his knowledge and talent.
-Wellington's true feelings were probably somewhere between these two extremes; as he said later, George was "a magnificent patron of the arts ... the most extraordinary compound of talent, wit, buffoonery, obstinacy, and good feeling—in short a medley of the most opposite qualities, with a great preponderance of good—that I ever saw in any character in my life."
+Wellington's true feelings were probably somewhere between these two extremes; as he told Harriet Arbuthnot, George was "a magnificent patron of the arts ... the most extraordinary compound of talent, wit, buffoonery, obstinacy, and good feeling – in short a medley of the most opposite qualities, with a great preponderance of good – that I ever saw in any character in my life."